 - i.
 The Group's equity securities, which are exposed to price risk, are the held financial assets (liabilities) at fair value through profit or loss and financial assets at fair value through other comprehensive income.
 To manage its price risk arising from investments in equity securities, the Group diversifies its portfolio.
 Diversification of the portfolio is done in accordance with the limits set by the Group. - ii.The Group's investments in equity securities comprise shares issued by the domestic companies.
 The prices of equity securities would change due to the change of the future value of investee companies.
-If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, per-tax profit for the years ended December 31, 2021 and 2020 would have decreased/increased by \$1,173 and \$183, respectively, as a result of losses/gains on equity securities classified as at fair value through profit or loss.
-Other components of equity would have increased/decreased by \$483, and \$522, respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.
+If the prices of these equity securities had increased/decreased by 1% with all other variables held constant, per-tax profit for the the years ended December 31, 2022 and 2021 would have decreased/increased by \$3,918 and \$1,173, respectively, as a result of losses/gains on equity securities classified as at fair value through profit or loss.
+Other components of equity would have increased/decreased by \$701 and \$483 respectively, as a result of other comprehensive income classified as equity investment at fair value through other comprehensive income.